Who Is This Site For?

 I'll try and explain the sea of acronyms and technical mumbo-jumbo in simple terms.
 It's not easy sometimes, but I'll give it my best shot.

 But, I will try and provide useful installation guides, simple buying advice and relevant product recommendations.
 All based on a mixture of hands-on experience and research.

-If you want to use this information and investigate further yourself, that's great.
-For those who don't, you should find everything you need here to put together a great home theater system.
+For those who just want an easier route, you should find everything you need here to put together a great home theater system.

 So, what is home theater exactly?
 Well, it can be whatever you want it to be.
 It's difficult to put one definition on it.